 8 Tips for Writing Employee Bios on Websites

-Last month we focused on ways to spotlight your employees on your website.
+Are you looking for the best way to spotlight your employees on your website?
 Here are some tips to consider as you write the bios.

 - Keep it short.
 Tell the reader what you do and outline your strengths and talents.
 Detailing everything you’ve ever done is just one more source for information overload.
 You are trying to tell a potential customer why they should want to work with you and why they should trust you.
 We suggest giving a broad overview of your experience and education, but it does not need to be a list of your employment history.

 - Add character.
 While experience and education usually prove your worth in your occupation, it doesn’t say a lot about you as a person.
 We recommend including some personal but relatable details like why you picked your profession, why you enjoy working at your business, or what beliefs or skills do you have that might help a customer.
 It’s also fine to throw in little fun details like hobbies and family, but don’t go overboard.

 - If it makes sense, include links to your personal Twitter, LinkedIn, and other social media profiles.
 If you are a leader in your field, social media is a great way to prove your expertise.
 Make sure most of your posts are professional in nature though.
 If it is all kids and cats, you may want to keep your social profiles to your social life.